PoolCloser/HabiMatch/documentation/sprintreport1.md

 We should also keep using a shared design document for the questionnaire and profile structure.
 Having the lifestyle questions written down ahead of time made it much easier to build the questionnaire UI and the profile endpoint.

-We should keep prioritizing the foundation first.
-Registration, login, and profile creation are the base that everything else in HabiMatch sits on, so it was the right call to focus on them this sprint.

 ## Definition of Done